Summary of Theology for Beginners by Frank Sheed

 The life of heaven requires powers which by nature we do not possess.
 If we are to live, we must be given new powers.
 For heaven our natural life is not sufficient; we need supernatural life.
 We can have it only be God’s free gift, which is why we call it grace (gratis).

-When we come to die there is only one question that matters – have we sanctifying grace in our souls?
+Question: Do you have sanctifying grace in your soul?
+When we die, this will be the only question that matters.
 If we have, then to heaven we shall go.
-If we have not, then to heaven we cannot go b/c our souls lack the powers that living in heaven calls for.
+If we have not, then to heaven we cannot go because our souls lack the powers that living in heaven calls for.
+To die lacking it means eternal failure.

 By sanctifying grace the soul has new powers – the theological virtues of faith, hope, and charity; the moral virtues of prudence, justice, temperance, and fortitude; the Gifts of the Holy Spirit.